kidelag/SalesHistory/README.md

 # SalesHistory

-A webapp in PHP with MySQL to fill a table with a form
+A bootstrap 3.7 webapp in PHP with MySQL to fill a table with a form